Namco Community Magazine NG

-is a video game magazine.
-It was distributed in Japan by Namco, quarterly from 1983 to 1986, and bimonthly from 1986 to 1993.
+was a video game magazine distributed by Namco in Japan.
+It was published quarterly from 1983 to 1986, and bimonthly from 1986 to 1993.
 Based on a suggestion made by company president Masaya Nakamura, its content relates to Namco video games and progressed to crafts, developer interviews, fan mail, and two manga series illustrated by Hiroshi Fuji.

 NG stands for "Namco Games", created to connect Namco developers and fans.
 It was sold primarily through Namco-owned video arcades across the country, other arcades, and mail-order delivery.
 The magazine endured several financial difficulties, and was retired in 1993 and replaced with Nours, a similar current publication.
 NG has received praise retrospectively for its content and overall quality.
 The name was repurposed for the video game brand Namco Generations in 2010 and its manga series have since been reprinted as standalone novels.

 History

 Namco Community Magazine NG was launched in Japan on February 15, 1983.
 Its creation was suggested by Namco founder and president Masaya Nakamura for the company's developers to interact directly with fans.
 It was headed by new-hire "Esuko", who also provided mailing duties.
 NG stands for "Namco Games", and was published quarterly in its early years and distributed primarily at Namco-operated video arcades free of charge.
 It is formatted to be easy to understand.

 Early issues are formatted as more of a newsletter, featuring advertisements and information on Namco-related goods.
 Later content includes fan letters, developer interviews, papercraft models, and drawing workshops hosted by sprite artist Hiroshi "Mr. Dotman" Ono.
 It includes Mei Rou Yakata no Chana (Labyrinth of Chana) and GoGo no Kuni (Afternoon Country), two manga series illustrated by Valkyrie no Bōken character artist Hiroshi Fuji.
 It describes Namco's international operations, such as the impact of Pac-Man in North America.

 After the first fourteen issues, NG switched from being distributed quarterly to bimonthly in November 1986.
 Distribution expanded to retail stores and competing video arcades.
 The switch from quarterly to bimonthly resulted in a reset in the issue number on the front cover, a page size increase from A5 to B4, and a small fee.
 Previous issues could be mail ordered, but budget constraints prevented mass-production.
 As such, NG issues became increasingly harder to find, while video arcades began giving away older issues for free.